knowl01/FoodHub-Order-Analysis/README.md

 # FoodHub-Order-Analysis: Project Overview
-1. This project involves analyzing the data to get a fair idea about the demand of different restaurants which will help the company to enhance business and customer experience.
+1. This project involves analyzing the data to get a fair idea about the demand of different restaurants which will help the company to enhance business and customer experience
-2. Created

 # Code and Resources Used

-1. Google Colab; Jupyter Notebook
+ **Google Colab;** Jupyter Notebook
-2. Packages: Pandas, Numpy, matplotlib, seaborn
+   **Packages:** Pandas, Numpy, matplotlib, seaborn

+# Data Overview
+Here are the columns that are in the data;
+* order id
+* customer id
+* restaurant name
+* cuisine type
+* cost
+* day of the week
+* rating
+* food preparation time
+* delivery time

- # Data Cleaning
+ # Data Preprocessing
  The data needed to be cleaned and these are the following changes taht were made;
  1. Missing values treatment
  2. Correct data types